One person is answering question about osteoporosis

 Even moderate alcohol consumption is a bit murky—some studies suggest a small benefit for bone mass, while others show no benefit or potential harm.
 Health Canada’s updated guidelines suggest keeping it to two standard drinks per week—a big shift from older recommendations.

-Most experts suggest limiting yourself to four cups (250 ml each) or less per day.
+Aim to limit to four cups (250 ml each) or less per day.

 On a brighter note, tea—especially green or black—may actually have bone-protective benefits, thanks to its polyphenol content.
 Just try to drink it an hour away from meals so it doesn’t interfere with calcium absorption.